Geography (GEOG)

 Department/School: Geography

-Description: The course explores the world of deserts and semideserts, which together cover almost a half of the Earth's land surface, and almost a third of North America's.
-The course focuses on the nature of dryland environments (geology, landform processes, climate, water resources, and ecosystems) and the challenges faced by human communities living in such environments.
-The course also explores the concepts of drought and the process of desertification around the world.
-Same course as GEOG 5023.
+Description: The course explores the world of deserts and semideserts, which together cover almost a half of the Earth's land surface, and almost a third of North America's, as well as areas threatened by drought.
+The course focuses on the nature of dryland environments and the challenges faced by human communities living in such environments, as well as the mechanisms of drought and desertification.
+No credit for students with degree credit in GEOG 5023.

 Credit hours: 3